- Follow Barcode Size and Dimension Requirements

 Even though barcoding makes data collection and capture look so simple, there’s so much to know about maximizing the use of barcodes.
 Your label should comply with specific guides and specifications.
 This ensures smooth scanning and capturing of data pasted on your products.
 The process generally starts with careful designing and printing tags.
 Here’s a quick guide on the basics of designing and printing barcodes to have an idea of how meticulous the process can be:

 Step 1: Follow Barcode Size and Dimension Requirements

 Larger barcodes usually scan more easily.
 However, the size of your barcode should match the size of the packaging and should depend on the intended scanning environment.
 In addition, there are the standard minimum and maximum size requirements dictated by the type of barcode you are aiming for.
 Maximizing the use of today’s innovative software will help you skip the meticulous sizing process and generate a predefined bar width and height requirements for you.

 It is also crucial to maintain the proportion of the dimensions.
 A slight change may tag the barcode as non-scannable.
 Be careful not to reduce the barcode height.

 Step 2: Use Proper Color Combination

-The most well-recognized color formatting of barcodes is solid black bars on a white background.
-This format scans reliably than any other color combination.
-Scanners recognize and read the bars by using infrared light, distinguishing the contrast between the colors.
+The most well-recognized colour formatting of barcodes is solid black bars on a white background.
+This format scans more reliably than any other colour combination.
+Scanners recognize and read the bars by using infrared light, distinguishing the contrast between the colours.
 Always remember that the winning combination is dark bars on a light background.

 Step 3: Make Sure the Barcode Text is Clear